tiagopog/gropen-vscode/README.md

 # gropen.vscode

-A Vs Code extension for quickly opening local files and directories on remote git repositories.
+A Vs Code extension for quickly opening local files and directories in remote git repositories.

 This plugin was thought out to make it a breeze to share git-versioned code with your coworkers.